 Keep heading west on #78 until you can't go any further (less than 20 miles) and you'll wind up at the South Coast Highway in Oceanside.
 Straight ahead, you should be able to see the ocean, and on your left (on the corner) you'll see URGE and the home of Mason Ale Works.
 This brewery-and-restaurant is owned and operated by the same group that owns one of North County's best craft beer bars, except here they have their own brewery.
 The Mason Ale Works beers are all clean, crisp and tasty takes on classic (mostly American) styles, and they all pair exceptionally well with the high-end burgers, sandwiches, salads and fish dishes that make up the bulk of URGE's menu.
 They also feature 34 other taps highlighting the best of San Diego and elsewhere.

 This region, roughly defined as the county south of #56 and north of #8, has become one of San Diego's fastest growing brewery areas.
 Much of the attention has recently been focused on the Miramar/Mira Mesa area, which is home to big operations like Ballast Point, AleSmith, Karl Strauss and Green Flash, as well a nearly half a dozen smaller new breweries.
-The three picks for this mid-county outing, however, are south of Miramar in the Mission Valley area.

-You could also walk from Groundswell to San Diego Brewing (it's only half a mile) but you'll have to cross Friar's Road to do it (it's not a problem, just a heads up).
+You could walk from Groundswell to San Diego Brewing (it's only half a mile) but you'll have to cross Friar's Road to do it (it's not a problem, just a heads up).
 San Diego Brewing is one of San Diego's oldest brewery operations (the company has been making beer since the 90s) and may be one of the industry's unsung heroes.
 Housed inside a friendly, well-worn, family-centric brewpub, the brewery offers a nice range of well-made styles to choose from, all of which are designed to pair well with the unpretentious pub food on the menu.
 There's a beer for any palate here (San Diego Blonde is a great lager style), but hop lovers will be extra happy with the Infinitude IPA.

 Note: San Diego Brewing recently added a second location in North Park, which is just a production brewery and tasting room.